jollytoad/deno_http_fns/README.md

 Well the function can return `null` to indicate that this request cannot be handled, and this is where `handle` comes in.
-It can take an array of handlers, and try each one until a non-null response is returned, and if none return a response it calls a fallback handler that returns a `404 Not Found` by default (a different fallback can be supplied).
+It can take an array of handlers, and try each one until a non-null response is returned, and if no response comes a fallback handler is invoked.
+By default returning a `404 Not Found`, but a different fallback function can be supplied where necessary.

 Although `handle` itself is just a convenience function for a common combination of `cascade` and `withFallback` functions, which can be used independently for a more flexible approach.
+See below for the full documentation of these.

 You can read more about the concepts in the [blog], although it may not remain totally up to date with the state of this library.